-If the Associate Dean of Students for Campus Life determines that the University should initiate a Type II case proceeding under the Student Code of Conduct, the ADOSCL will prepare and send the student a written notice of the alleged misconduct.
+If the Dean of Students determines that the University should initiate a Type II case proceeding under the Student Code of Conduct, the Dean of Students will prepare and send the student a written notice of the alleged misconduct.
 The notice will generally include:

-- a. the Student Code of Conduct section implicated by the alleged misconduct; - b. a summary of the behavior allegedly violating the Student Code of Conduct; and - c. notice the student has the responsibility, within three business days to schedule a time for an initial meeting with the ADOSCL or another designated Student Conduct officer.
+- a. the Student Code of Conduct section implicated by the alleged misconduct; - b. a summary of the behavior allegedly violating the Student Code of Conduct; and - c. notice the student has the responsibility, within three business days to schedule a time for an initial meeting with the Dean of Students or another designated Student Conduct officer.